You Can't Afford Transportation to Your Doctor's Appointment.

 If transportation costs are preventing you from attending appointments:

-Complete our intake form and tell us about your transportation barriers
+Complete our intake form and share your transportation barriers.

 Transportation Shouldn't Cost You Your Health